giscafer/laoui-bootstrap/src/bootstrap/dateparser/docs/README.md

-The `uibDateParser` is what the `uib-datepicker` uses internally to parse the dates.
-You can use it standalone by injecting the `uibDateParser` service where you need it.
+The `uiDateParser` is what the `ui-datepicker` uses internally to parse the dates.
+You can use it standalone by injecting the `uiDateParser` service where you need it.

 The public API for the dateParser is a single method called `parse`.

 Certain format codes support i18n.
 Check this [guide](https://docs.angularjs.org/guide/i18n) for more information.

-### uibDateParser's parse function
+### uiDateParser's parse function

 ##### parameters